BOINC/boinc/drupal/sites/default/boinc/modules/boinctranslate/README.txt

 only one chunk changes, then only that one translation needs to be updated.

+When creating or editting nodes, there is an option: "Export for translation".
+Only nodes which have this "Export for translation" checked will be translated.
+This option is selected by default for new nodes.
+This option is only available for the 'Page' content-type.
+It can be added to other content types in Admin > Content Managnement > Content Types > (Choose type) > Manage Fields > Add existing field: select field_boinctranslate_transifex.
+Tip: Place this existing field in a New group for better organization.

+Make sure you hide this field by going to Admin > Content Managnement
+> Content Types > (Choose type) > Display fields and hiding this field in all instances.

 Copy of the help page for this input filter: